Unitary $2$-designs from random $X$- and $Z$-diagonal unitaries: Main results

 Theorem~\ref{Thm:Diag2} shows that repeating random $Z$- and $X$-diagonal unitaries only a few times suffices to achieve a unitary $2$-design.
 Note that, as $\epsilon= \Theta(1/d^{\ell})$, it also provides the converse from which the number of repetitions necessary to achieve unitary $2$-designs with $U[\ell]$ can be obtained.
 This is in contrast to previous constructions of unitary $2$-designs~\cite{DLT2002,DCEL2009,HL2009, DJ2011,CLLW2015}, where converse statements were not obtained and whether the results are tight was not clear.
 The converse is needed to investigate the optimality in terms of $\epsilon$ when we use $\epsilon$-approximate unitary $2$-designs in quantum protocols.
 In the case of decoupling, which is one of the most important applications of unitary $2$-designs, the optimality is studied in Ref.~\cite{NHMW2015-2} and new insights have been obtained.

 The significance of Theorem~\ref{Thm:Diag2} lies however in its simple implementation, which basically comes from a fact that the random unitary $U[\ell]$ is separated into commuting (random $Z$-diagonal unitaries) and non-commuting (the Hadamard gates) parts as observed in Eq.~\eqref{Eq:AltUn}.
-This enables us to implement unitary $2$-designs in a \emph{constant} time by using random Hamiltonians.
+This enables us to implement unitary $2$-designs by using random time-dependent Hamiltonians where the interactions vary only \emph{constant} times.
 In the following subsection, we further expand this point.